-Using a baking soda paste is another cheap home remedy option that will loosen the flakes.
-Mix one part baking soda to single part water to make a baking soda paste.
-Place it on baby’s scalp and let it sit for a few moments, then use a comb or baby brush to take away skin.
+A baking soda paste is another cheap home remedy option to loosen the flakes.
+Mix one part baking soda with one part water to make a baking soda paste.
+Place it on the baby’s scalp and let it sit for a few moments, then use a comb or baby brush to remove the skin.

 6. Shea Butter

 Shea butter melts and quickly absorbs into the skin without leaving a greasy residue on the scalp.
-It is a great moisturizer and full of vitamin A, promoting healing and prevention.
+It is an excellent moisturizer and full of vitamin A, promoting healing and prevention.

 7. Take a Vitamin B Supplement

-If you are nursing taking a vitamin B (biotin) is important for healthy skin.
-Normally, we get enough vitamin B from our diet but nursing or pregnant moms are sometimes deficient in this area.
-Adding omega-3s and vitamin D to the diet is great for overall skin health which will then transfer into baby’s diet as well.
-There is no real evidence that this works to heal cradle cap, but at the very least you can discuss it with your doctor to see what is right for you.
+If you are nursing, taking vitamin B (biotin) is important for healthy skin.
+Typically, we get enough vitamin B from our diet, but nursing or pregnant moms are sometimes deficient in this area.
+Adding Omega-3s and vitamin D to the diet is excellent for overall skin health, which will then transfer into baby’s diet as well.
+There is no evidence this works to heal cradle cap, but at the very least, you can discuss it with your doctor to see what is right for you.

 8. Turn on the Humidifier